staeter/work-in-progress/dialogue.md

 This isn't about dumbing down features or limiting capabilities.
 Rather, it's about thoughtful development thinking every functionality from the start to be nice to use for everyone.

-This principle guides platform design through multiple channels: responsive interfaces that work across device types, offline-first architecture that handles poor connectivity, built-in translation tools, context-sensitive help systems, and careful attention to accessibility standards.
+Responsive interfaces that work across device types, offline-first architecture that handles poor connectivity, built-in translation tools, context-sensitive help systems, and careful attention to accessibility standards.
 These mechanisms ensure that no one is excluded from participating in the platform's community.

 ### 7. Attractive